maxkozlowski/Python-for-Excel-users/Pandas.md

 ## Working with data - basic operations.

-## Aggregating and merging DataFrames.
+## Aggregating and melting DataFrames.

+## Merging and joining DataFrames.

 ## Exercises